Founder & Managing Director

 Acurit Medical Communications Pty Ltd

 Hi!
-Are you a med comms agency director expanding to bilingual Chinese medical writing?
+Are you a med comms agency director expanding to bilingual Chinese medical communications?

 Are you excited about this opportunity, but also unsure of how to meet Chinese clients’ needs?